 The Service Value Chain is a set of key activities that create value in response to customer demand, by facilitating the ability to create products and services.

 The reason for this is simple: when the success of an effort relies on data and trending information, the more data available in a single view, the more likely trends will be spotted early enough, so the proactive problem management process can address them.
 A CMDB constructed through automated Discovery and both service and relationship mapping form the foundation for understanding an operational environment.
-Incident and event management provides the historical data needed to enable data analytics tools and artificial intelligence to work with the CMDB to identify trends and potential fixes, while automation can implement these fixes anytime a trend indicates an incident could occur.
+Incident and intelligent event management provides the historical data needed to enable data analytics tools and artificial intelligence to work with the CMDB to identify trends and potential fixes, while automation can implement these fixes anytime a trend indicates an incident could occur.

-Marrying the technology and operational focus of ITOM with the strategic focus of ITIL4 provides an organization with the technology to combine the people and process aspects of delivery with the practice aspects of operations.
+Marrying the technology and operational intelligence of ITOM with the strategic focus of ITIL4 provides an organization with the technology to combine the people and process aspects of delivery with the practice aspects of IT operations.
 This results in a robust operating model that delivers value to a business in the form of operational products and services.

-To find out how Virima can help you achieve more proactive problem management, watch the recent webinar, “The Problems with Your IT Problem Management – And How to Solve Them.”
+Watch the recent webinar, “The Problems with Your IT Problem Management – And How to Solve Them.”
 Ensure your IT people, processes, and technologies are adequately prepared to deliver proactive problem management.
 You can also learn more about Virima’s solutions online, or contact Virima today.